Nonprofit Content Marketing Advanced Guide

 Analyze your content’s performance at regular intervals, and always at the end of a SMART goal’s time frame, to reap more benefits over the long term.

 One of the best things about high-quality content is the long-term returns.
-For instance, even when the SEO rules change, if you’ve produced high-quality content with real humans in mind, you can always refresh your content to increase your organization’s online profile, drive new engagement, and build a wider base of support for your cause.
+For instance, even when the SEO rules change, if you’ve produced high-quality content with your real audience in mind, you can always refresh your content to increase your organization’s online profile, drive new engagement, and build a wider base of support for your cause.

-Types of content that work best for nonprofits.
+Types of Content that Work Best for Nonprofits.

 Annual Reports

-While annual reports may seem like a thankless administrative task rather than fodder for excellent content, with some creativity, nonprofits can turn annual reports into visually pleasing, interactive reports that demonstrate the impact of your organization over the previous year.
+While annual reports may seem like a thankless administrative task rather than fodder for excellent content, with some creativity, nonprofits can turn annual reports into visually pleasing, interactive displays that demonstrate the impact of your organization over the previous year.

 In addition to helping create content from something you need to produce anyway, a compelling annual report shared widely can also show potential donors how far their dollars will go when they support your organization.